COVID-19 Update: Read messageHide message »

 Switch to ENERGY STAR certified LED bulbs in the lights you use the most to prepare for darker nights this fall and winter.
 If you don’t have the resources or time to replace all the bulbs in your home, you’ll enjoy savings from switching one ENERGY STAR LED bulb.
 This single step will be one of the best you can take to save money on lighting.

 Advancements in light-emitting diode (LED) technology and falling prices have made LEDs the light bulb of choice in homes.
 ENERGY STAR LEDs are energy efficient and have light color characteristics like incandescent light bulbs.
-See our guide: How to choose the best quality LED bulb for more information.

 Winter is a popular time for cooking and baking in the kitchen.
 If that’s true in your home, then it’s a great place to replace incandescent lightbulbs with ENERGY STAR LEDs.
 LEDs last longer than other bulbs, so they’re perfect for hard-to-reach lights that are frequently left on.
 You will climb your ladder less often to replace them and save money on energy.